-Students in the Business Administration Division pursuing an Associate of Arts degree with majors in Accounting or Business Administration are required to earn a minimum grade of "C" in all required courses in Business Administration and area of concentration.
+Students in the School of Business pursuing an Associate of Arts degree with majors in Accounting or Business Administration are required to earn a minimum grade of "C" in all required courses in Business Administration and area of concentration.

-The following tables summarize requirements for the majors in the Business Administration Division.
+The following tables summarize requirements for the majors in the School of Business.